smarter-sh/community/contributors/guide/non-code-contributions.md

 - Event management
   - Helping run Contributor Summits
   - Co-organizing Meetups
-  - Staffing Kubernetes booths at conferences
+  - Staffing Smarter booths at conferences

 #### SIG-specific roles
-These are roles that are important to each and every SIG within the Kubernetes project.
+These are roles that are important to each and every SIG within the Smarter project.
 If you are interested in a specific topic within the project, you can contribute in several different ways for that specific SIG.

 - Documentation
   - Common documentation for the SIG expertise area